National conventions for writing telephone numbers: Switzerland

 Swiss telephone numbers have ten digits, and usually written 0AA BBB BB BB where 0AA is the national destination code and BBB BB BB is the subscriber number.
 The entire number must always be dialed, including the leading 0, even if calling within a local area, therefore the national destination code is not separated from the subscriber number.
-According to international convention, numbers are sometimes written +41 AA BBB BB BB to include the country calling code.
+According to international convention, numbers are sometimes written +41 AA BBB BB BB to include the country code.
 Certain nationwide destination codes, such as for toll-free or premium-rate telephone numbers, are written 0800 BBB BBB or 0900 BBB BBB.
 Short numbers are used for emergency services such as 112 that are written 1CC or 1CCC.

 Turkey

 In Turkey the format for telephone numbers is commonly seen as 0BBB AAA AA AA.
 While landline numbers having the prefix 02BB AAA AA AA, 03BB AAA AA AA, or 04BB AAA AA AA mobile numbers have the prefix 05BB AAA AA AA.
 Landline area codes are separated by cities and only one city, Istanbul, has two area codes: 216 for the Asian side, and 212 for the European side.
 Mobile numbers however are separated by carriers.
 There are three mobile carriers in Turkey: Vodafone TR, Turkcell and Turk Telekom.
 Turkcell has the prefix 053B AAA AA AA, Vodafone TR has the prefix 054B AAA AA AA, and Turk Telekom has the prefix 055B AAA AA AA.

 Since 9 November 2008, with the passing of the Number Carriability Regulation by ICTA, mobile numbers can be carried from one mobile carrier to the other, without having to change the prefix.
 This caused dialing 05BB to call another number on the same carrier to become mandatory.
 Calls to numbers which were carried to another operator are signaled by a unique sound upon dialing, to signify that the recipient is on another network and alert them against potentially unwanted interconnection charges.
 The same regulation passed on 10 September 2009 regarding landline numbers, without the requirement to dial the prefix among numbers with the same geographical area, sharing the same prefix.

 The "0" on every prefix is an Area Code Exit code that must be dialed when a number with a different area code is being called.
 So when calling from outside of Turkey those 0s are not dialed.
 The dialing format when calling from outside Turkey is +90 BBB AAA AA AA and NOT +90 0BBB AAA AA AA.
 Unlike the North American system, the Country Exit Code isn't 011 but 00.
 So it is one "0" to exit area and one more "0" to exit the country.